Why Socotra?

 The Yemeni island dazzles with prehistoric landscapes and unique plants

-The world is full of extraordinary places, but Socotra is in a league of its own, as the Americans would say.
-In fact, this island in the Arabian Sea, part of the Indian Ocean, is otherworldly.
-The unique flora and fauna that call this place home are the main culprits.
+The world is filled with extraordinary places, but Socotra is in its own league, as the Americans would say.
+In fact, the island in the Arabian Sea, part of the Indian Ocean, doesn't resemble anything born on our planet at all.
+The main credit for this goes to the biological species that grow and crawl here.
 About 37% of the flora, over 90% of the reptiles, and 95% of the land snails are endemic.
-They can't be found anywhere else on the planet and captivate with their, to say the least, peculiar appearance.
-The reason for this uniqueness is Socotra's long-standing isolation from the mainland.
+Not only can they not be found anywhere else in the world, but they also astonish with their, to put it mildly, peculiar appearance.
+The reason for this uniqueness is Socotra's long-standing isolation from continental land.

-Although it's Yemeni territory, the island is closer to Africa—located about 240 kilometers east of the Horn of Africa and 380 kilometers south of the Arabian Peninsula.
-Scientists believe Socotra was once part of the supercontinent Gondwana, but it split off during the Miocene epoch.
+Although it is Yemeni territory, the island is closer to Africa—it is located about 240 kilometres east of the Horn of Africa and 380 kilometres south of the Arabian Peninsula.
+According to scientists, Socotra was once part of the supercontinent Gondwana but separated during the Miocene epoch.

 Is this journey meant for you?